 A few minutes later (or perhaps another night? the memory has the quality of a dream) I was walking alone in a remote part of town, near a dump, when a pack of dogs materialized.
 There were seven or eight of them, and they weren’t the lovable pooches of one’s childhood, but miserable, vicious curs.
-They approach within 30 or 40 feet and begin to growl and snap at me, lunging and retreating as if straining on a leash.
-Only they were not leashed, they were dangerously out of control, testing my resolve, which was shaken.
-If they should attack me, I’d have nothing to defend myself with.
+They approached within 30 or 40 feet and began to growl and snap at me, lunging and retreating as if straining on a leash.
+Only they weren’t leashed, they were dangerously out of control, testing my resolve, which was shaken.
+If they should attack, I’d have nothing to defend myself with.
 How the hell was I going to get past them?
 I had to advance – the dogs were blocking my way.
-So I picked up a few rocks and hurled them in their general direction, and yelled and stomped up and down, trying to match their feral quality, and they slunk off, snarling in my direction as they retreated.
+So I picked up a few rocks and hurled them in their general direction and yelled and stomped my feet, trying to match their feral quality, and they slunk off, snarling as they retreated.

 When I got back to Karnplay a letter was waiting for me.
 It was from Katie, a volunteer I had met in Monrovia during one of my training sessions.
 Katie was an art history college graduate from Ohio.
 She was short, dark, pretty with soft oval features – round eyes, cheeks, body.
 We had seemed to hit it off, I thought, and I promised to write.
 She promised to read.
 When I first got to Karnplay, I wrote that I’d love to come visit her in her upcountry house.
 She was a teacher in Kakata, a village in Gbonga County, 50 miles southwest.
 To my astonishment, I got a letter back.
 Can you come?
 The invitation was like water to a man dying of thirst.
 I wrote back accepting the offer, and made plans.